GRB 241105A: A test case for GRB classification and rapid r-process nucleosynthesis channels: Observations and data Reduction

 \subsubsection{ATCA}

 Observations with the Australia Telescope Compact Array (ATCA) 4\,cm dual receiver (central frequencies of 5.5 and 9\,GHz both with a 2\,GHz bandwidth) commenced 4.8\,days post-burst under program C3204 (PI: Anderson).
+Following the standard techniques, the data were processed using {\sc Miriad} \citep{sault95} with PKS 1934-638 and PKS 0437-454 as the primary and gain calibrator, respectively.
 While no radio counterpart was detected during this first epoch \citep{GCN_ATCA_1}, a follow-up observation 15 days post-burst detected the afterglow at 9\,GHz \citep{GCN_ATCA}.
-We then performed higher frequency follow-up with the 15\,mm dual receiver (central frequencies of 17 and 19\,GHz) at 17\,days post-burst, which we combined to obtain a detection at 18\,GHz.
-A further observation was obtained 22\,days post-burst resulting in a continued detection at both 9 and 18\,GHz.
-Following the standard techniques, the data were processed using {\sc Miriad} \citep{sault95} with PKS 1934-638 and PKS 0437-454 as the primary and gain calibrator, respectively.
-The resulting flux densities and limits can be found in Table~\ref{tab:atca}.
+We then performed higher frequency follow-up with the 15\,mm dual receiver (central frequencies of 17 and 19\,GHz) at 17\,days post-burst, which was combined in the visibility plane to obtain a detection at 18\,GHz.
+A further observation was obtained 22\,days post-burst showing the afterglow had brightened at both 9 and 18\,GHz.
+The resulting flux densities and $3\sigma$ upper limits (3 times the RMS) can be found in Table~\ref{tab:atca}.